algosup/2024-2025-project-4-web-fpga-team-2/Documents/Technical/technicalSpecification.md

 ## 9.Glossary

-[^FPGA]: FPGA is an acronym for Field Programmable Gate Array. it is an integrated circuit with basic elements and preconfigured electrical signal routes between them. [source](http://en.wikipedia.org/wiki/Field-programmable_gate_array)
+[^FPGA]: FPGA is an acronym for Field Programmable Gate Array. it is an integrated circuit with basic elements and pre-configured electrical signal path between them. [source](http://en.wikipedia.org/wiki/Field-programmable_gate_array)

-[^html]: HTML is an acronym for Hypertext Markup Language that is the standard markup language for documents designed to be displayed in a web browser.
+[^html]: HTML is an acronym for Hypertext Markup Language which  is the standard markup language for documents designed to be displayed in a web browser.
 [Source](https://en.wikipedia.org/wiki/HTML)

 [^css]: CSS is an acronym for Cascading Style Sheets that is a style sheet language used for specifying the presentation and styling of a document written in a markup language.
 [Source](https://en.wikipedia.org/wiki/CSS)

-[^js]: is a programming language and core technology of the World Wide Web, alongside HTML and CSS.[Source](https://en.wikipedia.org/wiki/JavaScript)
+[^js]: JS is a programming language and core technology of the World Wide Web, alongside HTML and CSS.[Source](https://en.wikipedia.org/wiki/JavaScript)

-[^json]: JSON is an acronym for JavaScript Object Notation an open standard file format and data interchange format that uses human-readable text to store and transmit data objects consisting of name-value pairs and arrays (or other serializable values).
+[^json]: JSON is an acronym for JavaScript Object Notation an open standard file format and data interchange format that uses human-readable text to store and transfer data objects consisting of name-value pairs and arrays (or other serializable values).
 [Source](https://en.wikipedia.org/wiki/JSON)

-[^node.js]: Node.js an asynchronous event-driven JavaScript runtime that is designed to build scalable network applications.
+[^node.js]: Node.js is an asynchronous event-driven JavaScript runtime that is designed to build scalable network applications.
 [Source](https://nodejs.org/en/about)

-[^react]: React is a library for web and native user interfaces.
+[^react]: React is a library for web and native user interfaces library.
 [Source](https://react.dev/)

-[^TypeScript]: TypeScript is a syntactic superset of JavaScript which adds static typing.
+[^TypeScript]: TypeScript is a syntactic superset of JavaScript that adds static typing.
 [Source](https://www.typescriptlang.org/)

 [^d3js]: D3.js is JavaScript library for bespoke data visualization.
 [Source](https://d3js.org/)